isabella232/limitless-flows-blueprint/blueprint/index.md

 Each data action connects to an API - some are Genesys Cloud APIs, and some are Limitless Web Services, as shown in the table below.
 You can read more about Genesys APIs here: <https://developer.genesys.cloud/api/>

-The Data Actions to import are as follows:
+The following are data actions to import:

 |**Data Action Name**|**Integration**|**Genesys API**|**Used In**|**Purpose**|
 | :-: | :-: | :-: | :-: | :-: |